dav-to/Formula-1-Shiny/README.md

 ## Data

-Data source for this app is ergast.com/mrd
+Data source for this app is: http://ergast.com/mrd